 The premier club Pixbo IBK becomes co-organizer of the Gothia Innebandy Cup.
 A succesfull floorball club that will help improve the quality of the participating teams.

-The Russian men’s team General, surprises us all by arriving and thinking they are going to play in a bandy tournament (played on ice) and not Innebandy (floorball).
-Thanks to some generous sponsors the necessary floorball equipment is collected and the team can participate playing a sport they’ve never practiced!
+The Russian men’s team General, surprises us all by arriving and thinking they are going to play in a bandy tournament (played on ice) and not innebandy (floorball).
+Thanks to some generous sponsors the necessary floorball equipment is collected and the team can participate playing a sport they’ve never practiced.

 The participants have for the first time the opportunity to witness Sweden’s best men’s teams compete against each other in Gothia Challenge Cup, which was a well appreciated event.

 Poland participates in the tournament for the first time with a women’s team from Gdansk.
-The same team and club take part the 3 coming years, after that, no other team from Poland has participated.
+The same team and club take part the three coming years, after that, no other team from Poland has participated.